-So my options were that I either have to dismiss this woman (and the passage of Scripture) as non-relevant (“She has never taken an iPhone away from a rebellious teenager”) or I have to admit I didn’t have a right perception or full understanding of the Scripture…or the heart of God.
-Presenting an elusive role model which results in personal self-debasement surely cannot be the intent of either.
+Presenting this woman as an elusive role model to which we could never measure up surely cannot be the intent of Scripture.
+So my options were that I either have to dismiss this woman (and the passage of Scripture) as non-relevant (“She has never taken an iPhone away from a rebellious teenager.”) or I have to admit I didn’t have a right perception or full understanding of the Scripture…or the heart of God.

 She is not just capable or good, she is like an army, a force to be reckoned with and fierce protector; a mighty warrior who does the hard thing when it is needed.

 Then I reread the passage and saw it with new eyes.
 The language is that of the dailyness of life over a lifetime.
 The description is that of strength, courage, and tenacity in the realities of whatever daily life we call ours.
-We do not spin wool and flax, or make belted linen garments to sell to merchants (or, perhaps we do and sell them on Etsy!) but we also drive kids (and their 3 friends) to soccer and stand in the rain for 2 hours.
-And when he/she misses the winning goal, we hug them and tell them how proud we are.
+We do not spin wool and flax, or make belted linen garments to sell to merchants (or, perhaps we do and sell them on Etsy!) but we also drive kids (and their 3 friends) to soccer and stand in the rain for hours.
 We put apples in lunch boxes and make spreadsheets of our finances and build houses for Habitat for Humanity.

 It takes courage to have the hard conversation with teenager or confront an obstinate boss or lazy employee.